 And what of taste?
 “Honestly, I can’t tell the difference,” Mr. Mann said, echoing many other farmers and chefs.
 He did explain that the Ben Lear, a berry native to Wisconsin, is a bit sweeter.
 “But, for a cranberry, that’s still not exactly sweet.”

 While cranberries are top of mind for cooks in November, they are a never-ending proposition for farmers.
 Besides having to be tended in the growing season as well as throughout harsh winters, the plants, especially those near the ocean, are susceptible to all kinds of problems.
 “A severe storm,” Ms. DeGrenier said, pointing south toward the nearby bay, “and the bogs can flood with salt water.”
-If that weren’t enough, whenever fertilizer or an herbicide is needed, or bins of dry-harvested berries have to be removed from the bogs, a helicopter is used, one of the few pieces of equipment that won’t trample the vines.
+Whenever fertilizer or an herbicide is needed, or bins of dry-harvested berries have to be removed from the bogs, a helicopter is used, one of the few pieces of equipment that won’t trample the vines.

-Granted, knowing all this may give people a greater appreciation for this high-maintenance fruit, but it won’t necessarily tempt them to eat it.
+Knowing all this may give people a greater appreciation for this high-maintenance fruit, but it won’t necessarily tempt them to eat it.
 For that, it takes an understanding of cooking with one of the kitchen’s tartest ingredients.